The following are commonly asked questions about membership at the Oakville Curling Club and the Olympic sport of curling in general.

 When you sign your child up for curling at the Oakville Curling Club they receive on-ice instruction and game time each Sunday.
 We make up new teams each week so you don’t have to worry about not attending on any given Sunday.
 Your child also has the opportunity to compete in fun bonspiels and/or competitive events at all levels if they choose too.

 We provide all of the necessary equipment needed to curl.
 All your child needs to bring is warm, loose clothing and clean indoor rubber soled shoes.
-Helmets are mandatory for Little Rock members while optional for Junior members.
+Helmets are mandatory for ages 11 and under and highly recommended for all others.

 Our number one concern with new curlers of any age is safety and we will spend a considerable amount of time talking about all of the safety concerns associated with curling when you first arrive at the club.